keycard-tech/keycard-shell/docs/FLASHMAP.md

 ## ABI

 is composed of a function struct containing a linked list of argument structs.
-Internal pointers set to 0 are equivaent to NULL.
+Internal pointers set to 0 are equivalent to NULL.
 Because of its nature length is very variable across entries

 ### Function struct

 - func selector: 4 bytes
+- func ext_selector: 4 bytes
 - internal pointer to name: 2 bytes
 - internal pointer to first argument: 2 bytes
-- data type: 1 byte
 - func attr: 1 byte
 - name: null terminated string
 - first argument: argument struct